Natural Wonders of South AmericaIguazu Falls & Patagonia

 March 10 Let’s head south–as south as you can get on the continent!
 We’ll fly to Ushuaia in Tierra del Fuego today, the “End of the World” (overnight in Ushuaia; B, L)

-March 11 Boat tour of the picturesque Beagle Channel and penguin excursion on Martillo island (overnight in Ushuaia; B, L)
+March 11 Let’s visit the penguins on Martillo island on the Beagle Channel! (overnight in Ushuaia; B, L)

 March 12 Visit Tierra del Fuego National Park, part of the subantarctic forest (overnight in Ushuaia; B, L)